Local Aggressive Adversarial Attacks on 3D Point Cloud: Experimental Results

 \subsection{Comparison of Other Methods}

-As shown in Table \ref{tab:compare}, we compare the performance of our L3A with existing global-optimization-based attack methods, including random perturbation (RP), gradient projection attack (GP) \cite{ref23} and Chamfer attack \cite{ref23} and EoTPG \cite{ref19} on PointNet, PointNet++ and DGCNN.
-Our L3A achieves the best performance on PointNet++ and DGCNN and is just 0.7\% lower than Chamfer on PointNet.
+As shown in Table \ref{tab:compare}, we first compare the performance of our L3A with existing global-optimization-based attack methods, including random perturbation (RP), gradient projection attack (GP) \cite{ref23}, Chamfer attack \cite{ref23}, EoTPG \cite{ref19} and Xiang et al. \cite{ref34} on PointNet, PointNet++ and DGCNN, and then compare our method with some methods based on local optimization including Zheng et al. \cite{ref20}, Kim et al. \cite{ref42} and Nudge \cite{ref43}.
+In the global optimization method, our L3A achieves the best performance on PointNet++ and DGCNN and is just 0.7\% lower than Chamfer and Xiang et al. on PointNet.
 Moreover, it outperforms Chamfer and EoTPG with 1.2\% and 11.1\% gain on PointNet++ and with 0.3\% and 76.6\% gain on DGCNN respectively.
+In the local optimization method, our L3A achieves the best performance on PointNet, PointNet++ and DGCNN.
+Moreover, Kim et.al. and Nudge are concurrent local attack work as our method, but our L3A is more cost-effective and achieves much better attack performance than them.